muratk5n/thirdwave/en/index.md

 Being a "Semite" doesn't automatically imply Zionist, nor you are scheming to end up in powerful positions.
-The majority manuevers them into those positions, just like the overwhelmig Catholic presence in scotus, Jews can be overrepresented in some places.
+The majority manuevers them into those positions, just like the disproportionate Catholic presence at scotus, Jews can be overrepresented in some places.
 Need to understand how the private industrial-Likud-complex thinks..
 They would prefer a guy who could be *a little more* anti-government due to his minority status (as in scotus), *a little more* pro-genocide, pro-Zionist due to this religious affiliation...
 These fuckers play the odds.
 Very smart.. and they've been winning the long-game aren't they?

 ---

-Bama was surely accepted by the donor-controlled establishment before prez, when he redistricted in Chicago (Mmmhmmm, yes he did) the regions he chose [tell the tale](0119/2008/07/obamas-district.html).
+Bama was surely accepted by the donor-controlled establishment before prez, when he redistricted in Chicago (mmmhmmm, yes he did) the regions he chose [tell the tale](0119/2008/07/obamas-district.html).
 Affluent, rich, white collar regions were included, the Loop, Gold Coast, with Republicans, and Jewish presence (most of whom were surely